skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 ### 19th of Last Summer (Morning)

-Chronicler Norvus is a human, fiftyish, with a neatly trimmed moustache and a full head of short brown hair.
+Chronicler Norvus is a human, fiftyish, with a neatly trimmed mustache and a full head of short brown hair.
 He is tall and narrow, and dressed in expensive robes that look odd in this rustic setting.
 It looks even more odd because he's waving a bread knife around, trying to look threatening.

 Eomer is unfazed by the haphazard threat, "I read your book", he says, matter-of-factly.